BYUHPC/sci-comp-course/project/phase2.md

 ./wavesolve_serial initial.wo solved.wo
 ```

 Solving `2d-tiny-in.wo` will be incredibly fast.
-Solving `2d-medium-in.wo` wil take longer, but should not take more than 4 minutes.
+Solving `2d-medium-in.wo` will take longer, but should not take more than 4 minutes.

 ### Data Format